Become a master teacher in your discipline with the master’s in music pedagogy.

 Graduates gain employment in a variety of settings, including private studio teaching, classroom teaching, and with other organizations or businesses.

 The program is accredited by the National Association of Schools of Music.
 Instruction in the major area includes courses in music pedagogy, music education, music literature, and the completion of a pedagogical project.
 Supporting courses involve research methods, introduction to advanced music theory, and further refining of your performance skills.
-View degree requirements and course descriptions.
+View degree requirements and course descriptions in the Graduate Catalog.

 The music pedagogy master’s program admits students for the fall and spring terms only.
 Priority deadlines are February 1 for fall admission and November 1 for spring admission.
 Learn more about admission requirements and deadlines.

 Small classes taught by faculty recognized regionally for their musical talent give you a real opportunity to interact with your instructors and fellow classmates.